livereload/LiveReload/windows/README.md

 * Commit (Version bump to x.y.z)

+* Update the version history message in `MainWindow.xaml`.

 * Open "VS 2013 x86 Native Tools Command Prompt" (using the Start menu).

 * Run PubLiveBuild.cmd from the native tools window.